NidhitheCoder/brad-js/Head_First_JS/Chapter_13/read.md

   - In the Above example the ShowDog is a constructor and dog is an another constructor called inside the ShowDog constructor.
   - We are assign the name,weight,breed already in dog constructor then we can call it using call method inside the ShowDog constructor.
+- Use the hasOwnProperty method on a instance to findout if a property is defined in the instance.
 - isPrototypeOf is a method you can use to findout if an object is a prototypeof anouther object.s

 ### Do not override